Last Trap

 Chris is survived by his loving wife Bei, his children Grace and Harrison, his mother June and his brothers Ken and Scott.
 He is also fondly remembered by his uncles Ed and Don, cousin Ainsley, nieces Emily and Amey and nephew Adam.

-Funeral service will be in Dallas on March 20th.
-A full military service burial will be on March 21st at DFW International Cemetery with all military honors.
+Funeral service was held in Dallas on March 20th followed by a full military service burial on March 21st at DFW International Cemetery.
 A memorial service will be held in Euclid, Oh at a future date.

 In lieu of flowers, the family requests donations be made to a charity of your choice in Chris’s honor.